-- 7.5.1 Essential information on aerodrome conditions is information necessary to safety in the operation of aircraft, which pertains to the movement area or any facilities usually associated therewith.
+7.5.1 Essential information on aerodrome conditions is information necessary to safety in the operation of aircraft, which pertains to the movement area or any facilities usually associated therewith.
 For example, construction work on a taxi strip not connected to the runway-in-use would not be essential information to any aircraft except one that might be taxied in the vicinity of the construction work.
-As another example, if all traffic must be confined to runways, that fact should be considered as essential aerodrome information to any aircraft not familiar with the aerodrome. - 7.5.2 Essential information on aerodrome conditions shall include information relating to the following: - a. construction or maintenance work on, or immediately adjacent to the movement area; - b. rough or broken surfaces on a runway, a taxiway or an apron, whether marked or not; - c. water, snow, slush, ice or frost on a runway, a taxiway or an apron - d. anti-icing or de-icing liquid chemicals or other contaminant on a runway, taxiway or apron - e. snow banks or drifts adjacent to a runway, a taxiway or an apron; - f. other temporary hazards, including parked aircraft and birds on the ground or in the air;

-- g. failure or irregular operation of part or all of the aerodrome lighting system; - h. any other pertinent information.
+As another example, if all traffic must be confined to runways, that fact should be considered as essential aerodrome information to any aircraft not familiar with the aerodrome.

+7.5.2 Essential information on aerodrome conditions shall include information relating to the following:

+- a) construction or maintenance work on, or immediately adjacent to the movement area; - b) rough or broken surfaces on a runway, a taxiway or an apron, whether marked or not; - c) snow, slush or ice on a runway, a taxiway or an apron; - d) water on a runway, a taxiway or an apron; - e) snow banks or drifts adjacent to a runway, a taxiway or an apron; - f) other temporary hazards, including parked aircraft and birds on the ground or in the air; - g) failure or irregular operation of part or all of the aerodrome lighting system; - h) any other pertinent information.